Dotnet to Fidelity Concurrency

 let sharedBuffer = buffer.Share(targetProcess)

-This means you can have multiple components access the same memory without copying, while still maintaining memory safety guarantees.
-For .NET developers accustomed to constant serialization and defensive copying, this represents a significant performance improvement.
+This means multiple components are meant to access the same memory without copying, while the type-safe and hardware-enforced boundaries above keep memory access safe by construction.
+For .NET developers accustomed to constant serialization and defensive copying, the design targets a significant performance improvement.

 Rust achieves similar zero-copy goals through its ownership model, and the comparison is instructive.
 Rust’s approach verifies at compile time that references do not outlive their referents and that mutable access is exclusive.
 This works well within a single address space but requires careful design when crossing process boundaries; Rust IPC libraries typically serialize data or use unsafe blocks for shared memory.
 BAREWire’s capability model takes a different approach: rather than tracking reference lifetimes, we track access permissions that can be explicitly transferred.
 Both approaches provide memory safety without garbage collection; they differ in what the type system tracks and how cross-boundary sharing is expressed.